ericrowan/.dotfiles/README.md

 ### 7. Setup Fish

 I like Fish, you may not.
-I think it makes life easier, but then again, I'm just a designer :/
+That doesn't make you a bad person.

 - Change default shell to Fish: `chsh -s /usr/local/bin/fish`
 - Import custom Terminal theme